EpsiRho/MelonMediaServer/docs/models/ShortQueue.md

 |bool|PublicViewing|Allow anyone to see this queue (false by default)|
 |bool|PublicEditing|Allow anyone to edit this queue (false by default)|

-The info class of a playlist.
-Does not contain it's tracks, get those from [[../queues/get-tracks]].

 ## Example
 ```